SebastianSchwank/Genesis/README.md

-#Error-Free-Neuronal Network
+#Bi-Neuronal Network

-- No Error-Signal required
-- Error free online learning
+- Every neuron calculate the error for itself
 - The architecture is a multiple layered connected neural network with feedback connections
 - It works without backpropagation
 - It displays all layers in one matrix